Classification of Crimes, Statute of Limitations, and Criminal Records

 Arizona Laws on Sexting by Teens and Minors

-Arizona is one of the states that has enacted legislation specifically addressing teen sexting.
+Arizona has enacted legislation specifically addressing teen sexting.
 The law offers prosecutors a charging option that allows minors to avoid a felony record and sex offender registration.

 -